moonline/UW.Olivos-Roche/Paper.rst

 Some avenues do not have sufficient wide lanes (e.g. 1 lane + 0.75 lane + 0.75 parking lane).
 This makes it dangerous to drive between the driving cars and parked cars.
 As some avenues are congested in peek hours, its even more difficult to drive a bicycle on them.

-Local streets on the other side, count with speed bumps every blocks and are interrupted at some places by the railway lanes.
+Local streets on the other side, count with speed bumps every two blocks, are crossed by at-grade sewer canals and are interrupted at some places by the railway lanes.
 In the last years installed speed humps are quite dangerous for bicycles, as they need to be crossed diagonal.

 In the morning or evening, bicycling may also be a security problem, as it happens from time to time, that bicyclists are assaulted.